osvaldoquintellajr/education_data_analysis/README.md

 In this project I will:
   - load the necessary library;
   - import the microdata from my computer;
-  - make some exploratory data analysis;
+  - some exploratory data analysis;
-  - make some inference from data;
+  - some inference from data;
-  - make econometric analysis.
+  - econometric analysis.